MicroEJ/docs/KernelDeveloperGuide/kernelAPI.rst

 -  Create the ``kernel.api`` file into the ``src`` folder.

--  Right-click on the project and select :guilabel:`Build with EasyAnt`.
+-  Right-click on the project and select :guilabel:`Build Module`.

 Kernel API Generator
 --------------------